 Look at that big old glop!
 See?
 I told ya!

-Put it in a bowl and let it cool a few minutes before covering it up and letting it cool completely.
+Put it in a bowl and let it cool for a few minutes before covering it up with plastic wrap and letting it cool completely.

 - 1/2 cup salt